Home

 There is one more poem that isn't exactly a Food Poem, but it's awfully close.
 It's funny and, to some people, probably disgusting.
 I wrote it to amuse a man whose job it is to clean people's watchbands and jewelry.
 He once suggested that there was enough crud on one watchband to make soup.
 Yiech, I first thought.
 Then my second thought was, that would make a good poem!
 So I wrote it and sent it to him.
 He said he enjoyed it.
 You can judge it for yourself.

-Watchband Soup
+Food poems.
+Watchband Soup poem.

 It tastes real good